jayw-88/Hackathon-Project/README.md

 # AI Fossil Scanner
-An AI App that allows one to upload an image of a fossil and have AI detect what the fossil could possibly be.
+An AI application that allows one to upload an image of a fossil and have AI detect what the fossil could possibly be.

 Created by JW and VM.